MerginMaps/docs/src/field/external_gps/index.md

 :::

 ## GPS antenna height
 External GPS antenna is often used on a surveying pole.
-To obtain the correct ground elevation, it is necessary to subtract the height of GPS sensor above the ground from the measured elevation.
+To obtain the correct ground elevation, it is necessary to subtract the height of the GPS sensor above the ground from the measured elevation.

 The height of the GPS antenna can be set in the [**GPS settings**](../mobile-app-ui/#gps-settings) in the <MobileAppNameShort />.